Lemon thyme is both a cute little perennial and a fabulous herb.

 Sowing and planting lemon thyme

-The best season to plant your citrus thyme is fall.
+The best season to plant these citrus thyme is fall.

-If you purchase a young plant directly, plant it also in spring, preferably in light and well-draining soil.
+If you purchase a young plant in spring, plant it right away, preferably in light and well-draining soil.

 Sowing lemon thyme